 I’ve already talked to you about how useful movies are for learning English.
-Today, we’ll look at a few websites that specialize in English at the movies.
+In fact, listening to English in different contexts is one of Magoosh’s top TOEFL Listening tips!
+With that in mind, today, we’ll look at a few websites that specialize in English at the movies.

 ESLnotes features ESL study guides for a long list of famous movies.
 Every ESLnotes study guide includes a plot summary written in simple, student-friendly English.
 The study guides also contain notes on the use of nonstandard and slang English in the movie.
 And each study guide includes an extensive list of vocabulary in context in the form of underlined key words and phrases from lines in the movie.
 Finally, the end of each ESLnotes movie study guide has English-language discussion questions about the movie.